cgio/darkxd/README.md

 ## Notes

-* If you want to edit `General.xaml` yourself, you can figure out the hexadecimal color of Adobe UI components by taking a screenshot and pasting the screenshot into XD or other capable image software.
-An eyedropper tool may show you the hex color code.
-PicPick's Color Picker is effective.
+* If you want to edit `General.xaml` yourself, you can determine Adobe UI component hexadecimal colors by taking a screenshot and pasting the screenshot into XD or other capable image software.
+An eyedropper tool should show you the color code.
+Alternatively, an app like PicPick is effective.

-* Be wary of Adobe's terms, though it would look bad upon Adobe for pursuing users who seek better eye health via an edited plaintext file.
+* Be wary of Adobe's terms, although Adobe may want to avoid punishing users who seek better eye health.